 Through their background or education some volunteers can contribute in a spectacular fashion.
 Volunteers with special skills, whether they be marine biologists or scuba instructors are always in high demand and are most welcome to intern with us.
 This page details options for PADI scuba instructors to intern with us and build experience and teach diving to fellow volunteers.

-- We expect our instructors to be role models as divers.
-If you do not have proper buoyancy control or trim, or if you kick up the bottom when you dive, then let’s please work work on fixing that before you teach any volunteers.
+We expect our instructors to be role models as divers.
+If you do not have proper buoyancy control or trim, or if you kick up the bottom when you dive, then let’s please work on fixing that before you teach any volunteers.
 If you feel your own advanced dive skills need some work, please realise this is not unusual considering the relative ease and number of dives required to becoming a PADI instructor.
 We are happy to help you improve!

 - A PADI Divemaster who has been a certified diver for six months may enroll in the PADI Instructor Development Course.

 - At least 60 logged dives to start the IDC and 100 dives to attend an IE.

 - Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.

 - A medical statement signed by a physician within the last 12 months.

 If you are solely interested in doing your IDC, not in getting additional skills through an internship with Marine Conservation Philippines either before or after the IDC (or both before and after,) we can still help you.
 And you in turn can make the money you pay work for marine conservation!
 In this case, we will sort your accommodation outside of MCP, to make things easier and more streamlined for you.

 To do preceding courses, and build dive experience typically 2-4 weeks.

 If you're already rescue certified, 8-12 weeks is typical length